emmanuel128/ngCustomers/README.md

 # NgCustomers

-> Simple customer manager frontend developed with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0., to be used with a [.Net Web API](https://github.com/emmanuel128/vCustomers-API).
+> Simple customer manager frontend developed with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0 and PUG, to be used with a [.Net Web API](https://github.com/emmanuel128/vCustomers-API).

 For a live demo [click here](https://ngcustomers-invid.firebaseapp.com/)